Tree Canopy: Protecting the Tree Canopy

 Urban trees and forests are important for the urban ecology and environment.
 Trees reduce energy demand by providing shade and cooling paved surfaces and buildings.
 Particulates cleaned from soil and air by trees decrease pollution.
 Trees absorb/intercept rain water and assist in storm water management.
 Trees provide habitat for native pollinators, migrating birds, and important wildlife.
 Our neighborhoods are much more livable due to the aesthetic, social, and psychological benefits of trees.

 Atlanta is rapidly losing urban trees due to aging canopy, new development, lot assembly, residential infill/buildout and urban stressors.
-Virginia Highland, in particular, is losing trees at a rapid rate due to residential infill/buildout and aging canopy.
+The Virginia Highland, in particular, is losing trees at a rapid rate due to residential infill/buildout and aging canopy.

 How Can You Help to Protect the Tree Canopy?